kiwix/kiwix-apple/README.md

 available](https://dev.kiwix.org/apple/CoreKiwix.xcframework.zip) for
 all supported OSes and CPU architectures.
 But you might want to compile this piece (C++ code) by yourself.
-Here follow the instructions to build libkiwix at [on the kiwix-build repo](https://github.com/kiwix/kiwix-build).
+Here follow the instructions to build libkiwix+libzim at [on the kiwix-build repo](https://github.com/kiwix/kiwix-build).

 The xcframework is a bundle of a library for multiple architectures